mshtelma/Udacity-Deep-Reinforcement-Learning-ND-Projects/navigation/Report.md

 The second approach has used visual observations, which were represented as images (84x84).

+## Architecture

+The main class that can be used for running algorithm is called RLAlgorithm and is stored in navigation.py.
+This class implements simple Q-Learning algorithm applied to sensor data and is compatible with sensor Unity ML environments.
+There is also a class VisualRLAlgorithm, which extends RLAlgorithm with posibility of using visual Unity ML environments.
+It uses four latest frames as a state.
+DQN Agnet code is stored in dqn_agent.py and is represented by DQNAgent class.
+Most of the abstract logic of DQN agent is developed in abstract Agent class.
+This class serves as a basis for implementation of Double DQN algorithm.

 ## DQN Agent

-The agent was implemented in both cases as deep neural network.
+The agent was implemented in both cases (sensor and visual) as deep neural network.
 For vector observations I have used networks with different number of layers.
 One of the best was the network with the two hidden layers, 32 and 24 neurons.
-It was possible to use smaller network with 24 and 6 neurons respectively, but the traning time was longer for such network.
+It was possible to use smaller network with 24 and 6 neurons respectively, but the training time was longer for such network.
+The basic DNN is implemented in class QNetwork.
+There is also abstract implementation, that reused amoing different versions of QNetworks.
+Dueling Network algorithm is implemented in DuelingQNetwork.
+Both classes allow defining number of hidden layers and number of neurons in them.
+For visual agent, convolutional version of QNetwork was implemented.
+This network has used dueling architecture.

+## Hypeparameter optimisation

+During the project a couple of hyperparameter searches runs were tried.
+One of the best hyperparameters constallation was the follwoing one:
+`eps_start=0.2, eps_end=0.0001, eps_decay=0.99, lr=0.0008, buffer_size=100000, batch_size=64, gamma=0.99,
+  tau=0.0075, update_rate=4, agent_type='DQN', layers=[32, 24], network_type='Simple'`
+Below is the chart of mean score over 100 last episodes for run with these parameters:
+[image1]: best_vector_banana.png

+There is also a comparison between combinations of Q-Learning  extensions:
+[image2]: algo_comparison_scores.png

+[image1]: best_vector_banana.png